hubbleai/carbon-connect-js/README.md

 ### 15. getParsedFilePresignedUrl()

-- **Description**: Fetches a presigned URL which can be used to directly access the parsed content of a file stored with the Carbon service.
+- **Description**: This function retrieves a presigned URL that can be employed to directly access the parsed content of a file stored within the Carbon service.

-- **Parameters**: The `getParsedFilePresignedUrl()` method accepts an object with the following properties:
+- **Parameters**: The `getParsedFilePresignedUrl()` method requires an object with the following properties:

-  - `accessToken` (string): The access token obtained from authentication.
+  - `accessToken` (string): The access token obtained through authentication.
-  - `fileId` (string): The ID of the file for which you want to get the presigned URL.
+  - `fileId` (string): The ID of the file for which you desire the presigned URL.

-- **Returns**: A promise that resolves to an `GetParsedFilePresignedUrlResponse` object:
+- **Returns**: A promise that resolves to an `GetParsedFilePresignedUrlResponse` object containing the following properties:

-  - `status` (number): HTTP status code of the response.
+  - `status` (number): The HTTP status code of the response.
   - `data` (object or null):
-    - `presigned_url` (string): The presigned URL which can be used to access the parsed file content.
+    - `presigned_url` (string): The presigned URL that enables access to the parsed file content.
-  - `error` (string or null): Error message if there's an issue fetching the presigned URL.
+  - `error` (string or null): An error message in the event of any issues with obtaining the presigned URL.

 - **Usage**: